 ICCA Dubai has witnessed the rise & success of many food entrepreneurs since its inception.
 However, it’s not every day that we see someone as young as Nuha Khaleel, 19 who is very much focused on working towards her career goals to become an entrepreneur in the culinary industry following her father’s footsteps.

-Nuha Khaleel is a Professional Program student of ICCA Dubai and is also the daughter of Mr T.K Khaleel the founder and owner of Bakemart Gourmet Group, Dubai.
-As she is soon to be graduated as a young chef, we sat down with her to discuss her experience in the culinary world so far and also to peek into her future career plans to inspire the fellow youngsters of her age.
+Nuha Khaleel is a Professional Program student of ICCA Dubai and as soon she graduated as a young chef, we sat down with her to discuss her experience in the culinary world so far and also to peek into her future career plans to inspire the fellow youngsters of her age.

 Shruti: If I may ask who Nuha Khaleel is, what would you say?